How is Side Mirror Damage Handled?

 When A Collision Is Your Fault

-How the repair to your broken side mirror is handled and who pays for it depends on how it was broken and who busted it.
+How the repair of your broken side mirror is handled and who pays for it depends on how it was broken and who busted it.
 So, let's start with the case where you get into a fender bender (or worse) with another vehicle that was caused by your negligence, or maybe you hit a tree in your front yard while backing out of the driveway.
 The answer in both of these situations is relatively simple.
 Either you or your insurance company (or both) are going to pay.
 In order for your insurance to pay, you will (1) have to be carrying collision coverage at the time of the accident, and (2) have a deductible that is less than the cost of the repairs.

 Collision coverage allows you to file a claim with your insurance company for any damage to your vehicle regardless of who was as at fault.
 In most jurisdictions, collision coverage is optional unless there is a lien holder on your vehicle.
 If you don't have collision coverage, you are going to be on the line for the costs to repair any damages to your vehicle in an accident caused by you, including damage to your side mirror.